-Notifications Alerts regarding specific patients that appear on the CPRS patient the more comprehensive CPRS.
+Notifications Alerts regarding specific patients that appear on the CPRS patient more comprehensive CPRS.

-OE/RR Order Entry/Results Reporting, a VistA product that evolved into if they meet certain defined criteria that might cause the clinician placing the order to change or cancel the order (e.g., duplicate orders, drug-drug/diet/lab test interactions, etc.).
+OE/RR Order Entry/Results Reporting, a VistA product that evolved into the if they meet certain defined criteria that might cause the clinician placing the order to change or cancel the order (e.g., duplicate orders, drug-drug/diet/lab test interactions, etc.).

-Order Checking A component of CPRS that reviews orders as they are placed to see as Admission Orders or Pre-Op Orders).
+Order Checking A component of CPRS that reviews orders as they are placed to see

-Order Sets Order Sets are collections of related orders or Quick Orders, (such
+Order Sets Order Sets are collections of related orders or Quick Orders, (such as